- Makita and Milwaukee: What’s the difference?

 Whether you’re looking for a brad nailer or finishing nailer, Makita and Milwaukee manufacture several different models.

-If you’re looking to keep your expenditure to a minimum, you might want to consider a Makita finish nailer, which also offers greater portability.
+If you’re looking to keep your expenditure to a minimum, you might want to consider a Makita finish nailer, which offers greater portability.

 Table saws: Who should I consider?